VojislavMilenkovic/city-info-api/README.md

     password: ${Database_Password}

-5. After running the application you can use Postman (or similar) in order to test the endpoints.
+4. After running the application you can use Postman (or similar) in order to test the endpoints.

+5. To Create User in the db run the following SQL query: drop table cityapi.users;

+      CREATE TABLE cityapi.users (
+	      id SERIAL PRIMARY KEY,
+         username VARCHAR(20) NOT NULL,
+         password VARCHAR(20) NOT NULL
+      );

+6. When you inserting user, password must be encrypted.
+For encription you can use https://bcrypt-generator.com/.

+7. Use /api/auth/login to generate token.